eye-square/docs/client-scripts-api.md

     // wait for multiple elements using css selectors const elements = await utils.waitForElements('a.selected');

+    // a key / value pair that will be added to the session params and reported back to the survey await utils.setSessionParam('consentFormAccepted', '1');

     // Display a centered message and wait for the button to be clicked await utils.showMessage({ message: `Ok, let's start.<br><br>Press continue!` button: 'Continue' });
   });